Social effects of H5N1: Political

 Some have called for tax breaks due to H5N1.
-A May 7, 2006 report from India E-News states that: "Pakistani poultry farmers have sought a 10-year tax exemption to support their dwindling business after the detection of the H5N1 strain of bird flu triggered a fall in demand and prices, a poultry trader said.
-"We have asked the government to give us tax exemption on income from the poultry business for at least 10 years to meet losses caused by the bird flu scare", Abdul Basit told DPA.
-Basit, vice president of the Chamber of Commerce and Industry (LCCI) in the country's commercial hub of Lahore, was part of a delegation of the Pakistan Poultry Association, which met food ministry officials to present their demand.
-The federal poultry board of the food ministry is to meet on May 9 to consider the tax-cut demand for the poultry business in the upcoming national budget due in mid-June."
+It was reported in May 2006 that Pakistani poultry farmers sought a 10-year tax exemption to support their business due to falling demand and prices cause by detection of H5N1.
+"We have asked the government to give us tax exemption on income from the poultry business for at least 10 years to meet losses caused by the bird flu scare", said Abdul Basit, vice president of the Chamber of Commerce and Industry (LCCI).

 Social

 Reuters reported that WHO expert Hassan al-Bushra said:

 Even now, we remain unsure about Tamiflu's real effectiveness.
 As for a vaccine, work cannot start on it until the emergence of a new virus, and we predict it would take six to nine months to develop it.
 For the moment, we cannot by any means count on a potential vaccine to prevent the spread of a contagious influenza virus, whose various precedents in the past 90 years have been highly pathogenic.
 However, it is crucial that countries in the Middle East invest and start developing their own research and technical facilities, where they can produce their own drugs when the time comes rather than wait to import expensive medicines from abroad at the risk of their population.

 If a pandemic occurs, local response will be more important than national or international response, as every community will have its own resources swamped dealing with its own problems.
 International groups, nations, local governments, corporations, schools, and groups of all kinds have made plans and run drills to prepare for an H5N1 pandemic.

 Online avian flu forums have received increasing attention.
 Self-help groups have organized to provide news and information about resources, aid and relief efforts in preparation for avian flu.

 British reports warn that in response to an influenza pandemic local groups will not be able to rely on the armed forces, widespread infection could occur in days not months, an effective vaccine can not be counted on, and the huge death toll could swamp mortuaries so "A key point for local planning is likely to be the identification of potential sites for the location of facilities for the temporary storage of bodies".